-ENG 384 Special Topics in American Literature (3) Study of a major author or related authors, or of a theme, issue or other topic from American literature.
-Variable topics.
-Spring semester.
+ENG 390 Special Topics in Literature (3) Study of major author or related authors, or of a theme, issue, or other literature topic.
+Every semester.
 Prerequisites: ENG 112, ENG 113, and as designated at time of offering.

 ENG 394 Special Topics in Writing (3) Study and practice of various kinds of writing, creative and/or informational.
 Topics change from offering to offering.
-Alternate years; offered Fall 2011.
+Fall semester.
 Prerequisites: ENG 101, ENG 205 and as designated at time of offering.